Conferences and Teaching

 Teaching Opportunities

 ChristianaCare is the largest teaching affiliate of the Sidney Kimmel Medical College at Thomas Jefferson University and is also a branch campus site for the Philadelphia College of Osteopathic Medicine.
-Residents play an important role in teaching students at all levels in both inpatient and outpatient settings.
+Residents play a significant role in teaching students at all levels in both inpatient and outpatient settings.